 “I like to go camping.”

 Common words have a specific hand sign attached to them.
 Signs are usually used whenever possible, rather than fingerspelling, since they are more efficient.
-Fingerspelling is the process of spelling out words by using signs that correspond to the letters of the word.
-The Fingerspelled alphabet consists of 22 hand shapes that represent the 26 letters of the English alphabet when held in certain positions and/or are produced with certain movements.
-Fingerspelling is used to communicate proper nouns (people’s names, places, titles, brand names etc.) as well as specific, less common words that do not have their own well-established sign, such as classifications of dogs or flowers.
+Fingerspelling is the process of spelling out words by using signs that correspond to the word's letters.
+The Fingerspelled alphabet consists of 22 handshapes representing the 26 letters of the English alphabet when held in certain positions and are produced with specific movements.
+Fingerspelling is used to communicate proper nouns (people’s names, places, titles, brand names, etc.) and specific, less common words that do not have their well-established sign, such as classifications of dogs or flowers.

-Have the group follow the attached alphabet chart and act out each of the letters.
-Then, give them the attached exercise sheet to practice recognizing the shapes by decoding the colour words.
+Have the group follow the attached alphabet chart and act out each letter.
+Then, please give them the attached exercise sheet to practice recognizing the shapes by decoding the colour words.

 Autism is a developmental disability that affects how a person’s brain works.
 Unlike blindness and deafness, it is an “invisible” disability, meaning that you might not be able to tell someone has autism by how they look.
 The cause is unknown.
 Autism is known as a “spectrum disorder” since not all people with autism are affected in the same way.
 Some autistic people have impairments in social interaction, understanding social norms or communication.
-Others have restricted interests and very repetitive behavior and like do things in the same order all the time and have things arranged the same way.
-Some people with autism have trouble with affection and physical contact while others like to hug.
-Others have a very hard time ignoring noises, especially if they are upset or in a new situation.
-They may try to calm themselves by rocking, moaning, talking loudly or even screaming, which helps to drown out the other noises so they can calm down.
-When they are overwhelmed they may seek out a small, dark place that is quieter and safer.
+Others have restricted interests and very repetitive behaviour and like to do things in the same order all the time and have things arranged the same way.
+Some people with autism have trouble with affection and physical contact, while others like to hug.
+Others have a hard time ignoring noises, especially if they are upset or in a new situation.
+They may try to calm themselves by rocking, moaning, talking loudly or even screaming, which helps to drown out the other noises to calm down.
+When they are overwhelmed, they may seek out a small, dark place that is quieter and safer.

-The Curious Incident of the Dog in the Night-time by Mark Haddon is a best- selling novel for young adults.
-The fifteen-year-old narrator of the story, Christopher John Francis Boone, is a boy with a mild form of autism, perhaps Asperger’s Syndrome.
-The story is told through Christopher’s eyes and provides a unique perspective into how it is to live with an autism-related disorder.
-This detective novel is at times hilariously comical and at other times heart wrenching.
+The Curious Incident of the Dog in the Night-time by Mark Haddon is a best-selling novel for young adults.
+The fifteen-year-old narrator of the story, Christopher John Francis Boone, is a boy with mild autism, perhaps Asperger’s Syndrome.
+The story is told through Christopher’s eyes and provides a unique perspective on how it is to live with an autism-related disorder.
+This detective novel is hilariously comical and, at other times, heart-wrenching.